 The answers to these questions lie in the origins of science fiction itself.
 Find the first examples of science fiction, locate the women appearing in them and see if they are worthy of the "babe" title.
 Sounds simple doesn't it?

 I could discuss the origins of science fiction all day long.
-Whilst it is not really the intention of this web site to answer that particular debate (we are interested in the babes here), and whilst it is true that we will certainly savour the genre itself along the way, I have decided to take up this particular challenge, briefly, and you can see a summarised history in the column on the right.
+Whilst it is not really the intention of this web site to answer that particular debate (we are interested in the babes here), and whilst it is true that we will certainly savour the genre itself along the way, I have decided to take up this particular challenge, briefly, and you can see a summarised history below.

 One of the reasons I decided to write this section was because there is a sincere lack of history on the sci-fi babe.
 One exception is a good starting article by Flixter, entitled "Science fiction babes through time".
 It is, however, just that - a starting point.
 The article starts in the 1950s, and lists a maximum of a dozen babes per decade.
 Critically, it features images of the actresses and not the science fiction characters they are portraying, so for example we see Kirsty Alley as herself and not as the character Saavik.
 Worth visiting, though...